piotrmski/w16asm/README.md

 The word size is 8 bits.
 2<sup>13</sup> memory addresses are addressable.
 Byte order is little-endian.

-Two registers exist in this architecture:
+Two registers exist in this architecture, both are initialized to 0:

 - program counter "PC" containing the address of the currently executed instruction (13 bits),
 - general purpose register "A" (8 bits).